Dievesa/ize-compose/README.md

 Search for and connect to the Wi-Fi network named Rupertwriter (Password: 00009888).
 Open a web browser on your connected device and go to 192.168.4.1.

+### ⚠️ Note on Special Characters
+Due to current font glyph limitations, certain currency symbols (e.g., `€`, `₺`) may temporarily render as blanks.
+Full multilingual font implementation is planned for future updates.
+Contributions and Pull Requests are always welcome!

 💾 Firmware Installation via Web Flasher
 Visit the Adafruit WebSerial ESPTool(https://adafruit.github.io/Adafruit_WebSerial_ESPTool/).
 In the top-right corner, set the baud rate to 921600 and click Connect.